How to Start Your Private Practice the Easy Way

 The following is a list of steps you'll need to go through to start your private practice.
 If you plan to bill insurance, you'll have to follow all the steps.
 If you don't, there will be some you can skip.
 While I tried to put the steps in order of needing to do them, some of the tasks have kind of a "chicken or the egg" quality to them.
 For instance, while it's logical to sign up for insurance before taking the step of securing a practice location, the process of applying for insurance requires a business address.

-*Note: two of the links below are affiliate links, most of the links are not.
+*Note: a few of the links below are affiliate links, most of the links are not.
 Regardless, all sites linked here are solid resources that I use myself.

 Step 1: Be sure you're ready for private practice.
 If you've just finished your professional degree, I'd strongly suggest working for, at least, 3-5 years in a mental health agency such as community mental health or university counseling.
+You need to feel confident and competent facing a wide range of clinical presentations.
 Working in solo practice is isolating.
 It's important to have colleagues with whom you can consult about cases.
 This is especially important in the early years of your career.

 Step 2: Consider Increasing Your Malpractice Coverage.
 I assume that you have a malpractice policy that covered you during your training and your work at previous sites.
 If not, you definitely need to get malpractice insurance.
-The Trust is a solid company to choose.
+The company you choose may be influenced by the type of training you had.
+As a psychologist, I got started with using the APA's The Trust because that's what I used as a doctoral student.
+I still use that today, but there are many other options for you to explore.
 How much is enough coverage?
 Consider the assets that you may need to protect.
 If you're not sure, consult with a lawyer, with your own licensing board, with your professional organization or with your malpractice insurance company.

 Step 3: Decide on a business structure.
 While it's possible to operate your private practice under your own name without creating a business structure, you risk more should you ever be sued for malpractice.
-Many solo therapists run their business as an LLC.
-Running your practice as an LLC can help protect you, should you be sued.
+Many solo therapists run their business as an LLC (limited liability company).
+Running your practice as an LLC can help provide an extra layer of protection of your personal assets, should you be sued.
 Setting up an LLC is relatively easy.
 You can just set up your LLC through your state's business registry.
-Here is the link for the registry in my home state of Kansas.
-You may want a lawyer to set up your business structure for you.
+You may want a lawyer to set up your business structure for you (though I did mine myself).
 In my area, that process runs $700-$1000.
-It's especially important if you plan to open a partnership, since the documents drafted would protect you should your partnership dissolve.
+It's especially important to hire a lawyer if you plan to open a partnership, since the documents drafted would protect you should your partnership dissolve.
 Partnerships and group practices also need to register as a PLLC (professional LLC) that limits your liability if one of your partners/colleagues/employees gets sued.
 These have to be registered with a state board.
 Some states require this of all professionals, some of just practices with more than one member.
 If you've never run a business before, you may feel really unsure about how to structure your business.
 There are some good online resources that can help, but nothing is more useful than consulting with a good accountant.
 Even if you decide to do your own taxes, it's really useful to have an accountant to talk to about business issues.

-Step 6: Get a Business Credit Card.
 You'll have a lot of little, and big, expenses as you start up your private practice and into the future.
 Using your personal credit card, or cash, is an option.
 However, by getting a business credit card, one that you use only for your deductible business expenses, you'll find it easier to account for your deductions come tax time.
-I use a Capital One Spark card* because it gives you cash back that you can use to pay of charges, get as a refund or even pay for purchases on Amazon or through PayPal.
+I use a Capital One Spark card* because it gives you a good amount of cash back with your purchases.
+If you set up many of your expenses billed to your card, the cash back can add up quickly.

 But, in the end, the choice is up to you.
 If you don't accept insurance, you have the freedom of not needing to formally diagnose your clients (but you do still need to keep excellent documentation).
 You can set your own fees or even run a sliding scale.
 You don't need to feel worried that the insurance company might question or limit the amount of sessions you're providing.
 There are definitely benefits to it.
 If you're not going to take insurance, go ahead and skip to Step 11.